You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 There are two main ways to feed puppies raw.
 The BARF diet includes a variety of foods, including fruits and veggies.
 The Prey Model diet focuses on foods that mimic a wolf’s diet, a puppy’s ancestor.

-A raw diet for puppies needs high-quality proteins, balanced fats, and vitamins and minerals.
+A raw diet for puppies needs high-quality proteins, balanced fats, vitamins and minerals.
 Sometimes, carbs are added too.
 It’s important to get the right mix for your puppy’s growth.

 Raw diets can improve a puppy’s dental health and digestion.
 They also help with coat and skin health and boost energy.
-A balanced diet supports overall health and immune system.
+A balanced diet supports overall health and the immune system.

 Raw diets can pose risks like bacterial contamination and nutritional imbalances.
 Handling and storing raw food safely is key.
 Always consult a vet to ensure your puppy’s safety.